sathya3103/weather_alert_python/README.md

 ⚠️ An automated climate alert system using **Python**, sending real-time **weather reports & alerts to WhatsApp Web**.

-Built for Hackathons and automation enthusiasts 🌟.
+Built for automation enthusiasts 🌟.

 ---